meslater1030/basic-ember-app/README.md

  You might at this point be wondering why you've installed something called ember-cli rather than just plain Ember. ember-cli is Ember's command line interface and it's an easy-to-use package of opinionated build tools for Ember itself.
  In future tutorials you'll cover both ember-cli and it's foundation, [Broccoli](http://broccolijs.com/).
- That said, until you know a little more about how to use it don't worry too much about the specific nature of Ember-Cli.
+ That said, until you know a little more about how to use it don't worry too much about the specific nature of ember-cli.
  This will become more clear in time.
 For this tutorial you'll be using it to generate the bare bones of your application, models, routes and components.